petkovicm/jekyll-now/podcasts.md

 title: Podcasts
 permalink: /podcasts/
 ---
-Here is the section where I will add links to podcasts that I am listening, and that helped me a lot to motivate myself.
+Here is the section where I will add links to podcasts that I am listening, and that helped me a lot to motivate and develop myself.
 List of podcasts will not be in any ranked order.
 I really enjoy and recommend all of them, no matter how many I end up adding.

 ### Coding Blocks